50+ Must-See London Attractions

 Here are 10 royal family holiday traditions you’ll want to steal for yourself.

 Notting Hill Carnival

 Dance your heart out at Europe’s biggest street festival.
 Since 1964, the Notting Hill Carnival has brought Londoners together on the August Bank Holiday weekend to celebrate Caribbean culture through delicious food, steel bands, and Calypso tunes.

 Can’t get enough of the Caribbean?
-Check out the best the Cayman Islands have to offer!
+Check out the best things to do in the Cayman Islands.

 More charming than New York City’s Times Square, tourists love the bright flashing advertisements adorning Piccadilly Circus.
 Sit at the feet of the Eros statue, and watch London whisk by.
 It’s a popular meeting point, and is within a few steps of Regent Street, Leicester Square and Soho.

 Don’t miss our guide to popular New York City filming locations.